Canada is a huge country and the easiest and most flexible way to explore it is by car.

 If you later sell the vehicle and buy another, you would put these same plates on your new vehicle unless it is in a different category (i.e. car, large van, truck etc) or you move provinces.

-Like driver’s licenses, both registration and vehicle insurance is organised provincially.
+Like driver’s licenses, both registration and vehicle insurance are organised provincially.
 For this reason, cost and procedure vary significantly between provinces.

-To my knowledge, registration is always completed with the provincial government (Service Alberta, Service New Brunswick et al) and insurance coverage is purchased from private companies with the exception of British Columbia.
+To my knowledge, registration is always completed with the provincial government (Service Alberta, Service New Brunswick et al) and insurance coverage is purchased from private companies except for British Columbia and Saskatchewan.

 New Brunswick